jameshanlon/jameshanlon.github.io/content/hex-processor.md

 {{ macros.pair_layout(
-     macros.image('hex-processor/floorplan-setup-worstpath.png', caption='A visualisation of the worst setup path in the design, including the nets and cells on the path as well as the paths for the launch and capture clocks.', local=True), macros.image('hex-processor/floorplan-hold-worstpath.png', caption='The same visulation for the worst (least slack) hold path in the design.', local=True)) }}
+     macros.image('hex-processor/floorplan-setup-worstpath.png', caption='A visualisation of the worst setup path in the design, including the nets and cells on the path as well as the paths for the launch and capture clocks.', local=True), macros.image('hex-processor/floorplan-hold-worstpath.png', caption='The same visualisation for the worst (least slack) hold path in the design.', local=True)) }}

 ## Hex tooling